What you need to know

 Students have the ability to change their preferred name or their legal name.

-Students can change their preferred name – sometimes referred to as your administrative name – in WebSIS.
-Your preferred name is used on class lists, on your status of registration and grade reports, and in your student account and the MIT Directory.
+Students can change their preferred name in WebSIS.
+It is used on class lists, on your status of registration and grade reports, and in your student account and the MIT Directory.

-If your legal name changes while you are a student at MIT, you will need to update your student record.
-You must supply us with legal documentation of your old and new names, such as a certified copy of a court order, a marriage certificate, or a dissolution decree.
+If your legal name changes while you are a student at MIT, you will need to supply us with documentation of your old and new names, such as a certified copy of a court order, a marriage certificate, or a dissolution decree.

 Some key points to remember: